 In the evening, he ate and bedded down with a few companions in a wooden sleeping chamber.
 Others, indeed just as many, slept near in a loft.
 After the exhausted men fell asleep, the hostile band attacked, falling on the unwary.
 The excited clamour caused the count to quickly rise from his bed.
 With his own undergarments and whatever he could find, he built up the fire and broke the windows.
 As he could not foresee, this worked more to his injury than his defence, because he thereby revealed an entry to his enemies.
 At once, the miles Herman was killed in front of the door, as was Athulf, who was outside, as he ran to help his lord.
 Each was brave and faithful unto death.
 Also, Erminold, Otto III’s chamberlain, was wounded.
 Now Ekkehard, a man praiseworthy in both domestic and military matters, fought alone.
 With a strong thrown javelin, Siegfried hit him in the neck and forced him to the ground.
 As soon as they had realized that Ekkehard had fallen, all eagerly attacked, cutting off his head and, even more wretched, plundering the corpse.

 The reasons for who killed Ekkehard and why remain debated by historians.
 The death now left two contenders to be emperor, and Henry of Bavaria had himself crowned ‘King of Germany’ by Willigis, Archbishop of Mainz, on July 9th.
 This took place at Mainz instead of Aachen, the usual coronation spot.
-Hermann of Swabia continued to contest the idea that Henry was king, and both sides remained in opposition with some fighting taking place.
+Hermann of Swabia continued to contest the idea that Henry was king, but on October 1st he formally surrendered and submitted to Henry (Henry II).

 Meanwhile, Duke Bolesław I of Poland, who had originally supported Ekkehard’s candidacy, now met with Henry and recognized him as emperor.
 However, as the Polish leader was leaving the meeting, Bolesław and his men were attacked by “an armed multitude.”
 Bolesław was able to escape and believed it was an assassination attempt by Henry.
 He now viewed the German king as an enemy.